mpapad/mpapad.github.io/_pages/publications.md

 Maya Larbi, Amal Akli, Mike Papadakis, Rihab Bouyousfi, Maxime Cordy, Federica Sarro, Yves Le Traon. ["When Prompts Go Wrong: Evaluating Code Model Robustness to Ambiguous, Contradictory, and Incomplete Task Descriptions"](https://arxiv.org/pdf/2507.20439v1), in the 48th International Conference on Software Engineering (**ICSE**), 2026.

+Vincenzo Collura, Karim TIT, Eleonora Giunchiglia, Mike Papadakis, Maxime Cordy. ["Stay Within Your Bounds: Distance-Guided Decoding for Guaranteed Context-Free Grammar Compliance"](), in the 2026 Findings of the Association for Computational Linguistics (**EMNLP**), 2026.

+Kenneth Paulsen, Florian Tambon, Mike Papadakis, Shin Yoo. ["Synthetic Semantic Supervision for Contrastive Code Representation Learning in Small Transformers: An Empirical Study"](), in the 2026 Findings of the Association for Computational Linguistics (**EMNLP**), 2026.

+Amal AKLI, Mike Papadakis, Maxime Cordy, YVES LE TRAON. ["Natural Language Defects in Code Generation Prompts: Empirical Impact and Lightweight Detection"](), in the 2026 Findings of the Association for Computational Linguistics (**EMNLP**), 2026.

 Alix Decrop, Mike Papadakis and Gilles Perrouin. ["Analyzing Status Code Misuses in REST API Specifications"](), in the 26th International Conference on Web Engineering (**ICWE**), 2026.

 Hilal Taha, Jeongju Sohn and Mike Papadakis. ["EAGL: Evolution-Aware Generation of Robust Locators"](), in ACM Transactions on Software Engineering and Methodology Journal (**TOSEM**), to appear.